makhdoomahmed/Object-Detection/README.md

-frame wrok which we are projects secure wise what from AADC with repsect to checking Security paln for security and performance test for AADC mobile application CX Strategy document provide the Figma details, if avalible wiht injazat testing exit report presentation add testing flow - Done

 # Object Detection Assignment-1 Quater-4 Sir Anees
 This initiative is concentrated on executing object localization tasks by deploying a pre-initialized YOLOv5s neural network.
 Subsequent to the object localization process, the algorithm executes a cropping operation on the source imagery, utilizing the bounding box coordinates delineated by the model's inference to segregate the anticipated object instances